 As over 70% of the content shared on Instagram is travel related, the social media platform is one of the most powerful tools in the world for providing travel inspiration.
 But if you’re being inspired by Instagram, why not use Instagram to book your next trip, too?
 We’ve partnered with easyJet to offer the first ‘look and book’ booking tool within the easyJet app, enabling a traveler to upload a photograph from Instagram and receive details of the best route to their destination-of-dreams.

 We’re not stopping there, either.
-Through a proof of concept with our partner, Tata Consultancy Service (TCS) we’re planning to roll out a travel booking capability within some of the digital tools, like Microsoft Outlook, many of us spend hours each day using.
-As the majority of business travel details, such as meeting times and locations and the number of attendees are mentioned in emails and on calendar blocks, this capability will help ensure the best options to get to their destination in time for their meeting or event are presented to a traveler within their existing workspace in a convenient way.
+Through a proof of concept with our partner, Tata Consultancy Service (TCS) we’re planning to roll out a travel booking capability within some of the digital tools that many of us spend hours each day using, like Microsoft Outlook.
+The majority of business travel details, such as meeting times, locations and the number of attendees, are often mentioned in emails and on calendar blocks.
+The capability we're building will help ensure the best options are presented to a traveler within their existing workspace.
+This will ensure travelers get to their destination in time for meetings or events in a convenient way.